HornPenguin/Booklet/documents/user/terms.rst

 .. image:: ../_static/proof.png

-**Signature proof** is a ordering proof makrer on spine of signatures.
+**Signature proof** is a ordering proof marker on the spine of signatures.
 It helps for people to arrange the signatures in right order and check missing signatures.